opnsense/docs/source/manual/how-tos/nginx_basic_auth.rst

 ..
 Warning::

-    Passwords in password files are not stored secure because this is not supported.
+    Passwords in password files cannot be stored securely.
     Your passwords are stored in plain text in the configuration and as md5 in the nginx password files.
-Password hashes designed as such like bcrypt_, scrypt_ or Argon_ 2 are currently not supported by nginx.
+Secure password hashes like bcrypt_, scrypt_ or Argon_ 2 are currently not supported by nginx.

     Please also note that basic authentication transfers the credentials in plain text